 In this paper, in section \ref{sec:experimental} we first present experimental spectroscopic data of dilute Rubidium atoms in Argon and Neon cold matrices, with a particular attention to the lineshape of the emission spectra.
 Next, in section \ref{sec2} we propose a simple general theoretical model of the interaction potential energy between the alkali atoms and the inert atoms or molecules of the matrix, in terms of few data that can be found in the literature (theoretically calculated or experimental), specifically equilibrium distance, dissociation energy, van der Waals constant, and the curvature of the potential energy at the equilibrium distance.
-The theoretical results obtained are then used to estimate the order of magnitude of the broadening of the spectral lines of the alkali atom, to be compared with our spectral experimental results; this can be usefully exploited to estimate the position distribution of the Rubidium atoms in the Argon or Neon cold matrix.
+The theoretical results are then used to estimate the order of magnitude of the broadening of the alkali spectral lines due to their interaction with the atoms or molecules of the cold matrix.
+This expected broadening is compared with our spectral experimental results.
+The results can be usefully exploited also to estimate the position distribution of the Rubidium atoms in the Argon or Neon cold matrix.
 Finally, we consider theoretically the case of Lithium atoms in a parahydrogen cold matrix, and estimate the relevant interaction energies, and the expected inhomogeneous spectral broadening in such a case.
-This theoretical analysis leads us to suggest that the combination of dilute Lithium atoms in a parahydrogen cold matrix could be an excellent candidate for minimizing the inhomogeneous line broadening resulting from the host-matrix interaction in the proposed axion detection scheme.
+This theoretical analysis leads us to suggest that the combination of dilute Lithium atoms in a parahydrogen cold matrix could be a promising candidate for minimizing the inhomogeneous line broadening resulting from the guest-atoms-matrix interaction in the proposed axion detection scheme.
 Finally, section \ref{sec4} is devoted to our conclusive remarks.